pattonsgirl/CEG3120/Projects/Project5/README.md

     - stop and remove the formerly running container
     - pull the `latest` tagged image from your DockerHub repository
     - run a new container process with the pull'ed image
+      - run as a detached process and with flags to resume runing when docker is started (on system start)
     - **copy the bash script** to folder named `deployment` in your GitHub repository

 ### Documentation